-We've successfully avoided the runaway animations that occur in Listing 11.1, but the animations still need improvement.
-When the mouse quickly enters and leaves the tag, the image still has to complete the entire mouseenter animation (growing) before it starts the mouseleave animation (shrinking).
-This is not ideal, for sure, but the test of the :animated pseudo-class has introduced an even greater problem: if the mouse enters the tag while the image is shrinking, the image will fail to grow again.
-Only a subsequent mouseleave and mouseenter animation after the animation has stopped will execute another animation.
-While using the :animated selector can be useful in some situations, here it doesn't help enough.
+We have successfully avoided the runaway animations that occur in Listing 11.1, but the animations still need improvement.
+When the mouse quickly enters and leaves the , the image still has to complete the entire mouseenter animation (growing) before it starts the mouseleave animation (shrinking).
+This is not ideal, to be sure, but the :animated check has introduced an even greater problem: If the mouse enters the while the image is shrinking, the image will fail to grow again.
+Only a subsequent mouseleave and mouseenter, after the animation has stopped, will execute another animation.
+While checking the animated state of an element with the :animated selector can be useful in some situations, here it does not help enough.